ollin23/engr240_nn/README.md

 - pred: prediction function
 - normalize: function to normalize data
 - activate: minor documentation update

+Notes, 17  Nov 2019
+- enabled GPU acceleration when applicable
+- files affected:
+   - ProjectMain
+   - Network
+   - createNetwork
+   - menuNetwork
+   - menuOptim
+Upcoming: ADAgrad and/or RMSProp.
+Still working on graphing the gradients.

 Notes, 12 Nov 2019
 - Changed optimization implementation.
 A struct was more useful than several independent variables.
 - Still in process of implementing two more gradient optimizations.
 - A menu to select optimization features will be added as well as options to save the visualizations generated at the end of training.
 - Designing prediction function to work non-training data.

 Notes, 11 Nov 2019:
 - massive update.
 Rewrote the backpropagation algorithm after encountering an intractable problem with the trajectory of the code base and the implementation of batches.
 This entailed the redesign